 Children are invited to visit the school to determine the best possible placement.

 We continue to accept applications for the 2015–16 school year, as classroom space permits.
 We are no longer accepting applications with financial aid requests.
-We continue to accept other applications for classes that have openings.
-Please contact our admissions coordinator, Armelle Hillman, for more information.
+Please contact our admissions coordinator, Kelli Moore, for more information.

 Our youngest students are four years old by September of the calendar year in which they seek enrollment.